-Bidirectional communication for devices that connect sporadically due to power or connectivity concerns is facilitated by holding commands and device notifications until a device connects to receive them.
+For devices that connect sporadically due to power or connectivity concerns, bidirectional communication works by holding commands and notifications until a device connects to receive them.
 IoT Hub maintains device-specific queues for the commands it sends.

 Application payload data is secured separately for protected transit through gateways to a particular service.

-The mobile industry has used the service-assisted communication pattern at enormous scale to implement push notification services such as Windows Push Notification Services, Google Cloud Messaging, and Apple Push Notification Service.
+The mobile industry has used the service-assisted communication pattern to implement push notification services such as Windows Push Notification Services, Google Cloud Messaging, and Apple Push Notification Service.